Extracting memorized pieces of (copyrighted) books from open-weight language models: Resources

+We thank the Stanford Research Computing Center for providing computational resources and support that contributed to these research results.

+We thank Franziska Boenisch, danah boyd, Nicholas Carlini, Alexandra Chouldechova, James Grimmelmann, Adam Dziedzic, Jamie Hayes, Matthew Jagielski, Kevin Klyman, Katherine Lee, Milad Nasr, Matthew Sag, Pamela Samuelson, Florian Tramèr, Danny Wilf-Townsend, and others for helpful discussion and comments on earlier versions of this project.
+We also thank Timothy B. Lee for his extremely clear explanation of our work~\citep{lee2025arstechnica}, which helped us simplify the presentation of the math in this paper.

+Ahmed Ahmed acknowledges generous support from a Knight-Hennessy Fellowship, an NSF Graduate Research Fellowship, and a Georgetown Foundation Research Grant.

-A. Feder Cooper is a postdoctoral affiliate at Stanford University, in Percy Liang's group in the Department of Computer Science and Daniel E. Ho's group at Stanford Law School.
-Cooper is a full-time employee of Microsoft, working as a postdoctoral researcher in the FATE group within Microsoft Research, before being appointed as an Assistant Professor of Computer Science at Yale University in 2026.
-The opinions expressed about the results in this paper should not be attributed to Microsoft.\looseness=-1
+A. Feder Cooper is an Assistant Professor of Computer Science at Yale University, a Research Scientist at AVERI, and a Postdoctoral Affiliate at Stanford University in Percy Liang's group in the Department of Computer Science and Daniel E. Ho's group at Stanford Law School.
+Until December 2025, Cooper was a full-time employee of Microsoft, working as a postdoctoral researcher within Microsoft Research.
+Nothing in this paper should be attributed to Microsoft or AVERI.

 Mark A. Lemley is a full-time professor at Stanford Law School.
 He also has a consulting practice as a partner at Lex Lumina LLP.
 As part of that practice he has represented AI companies in copyright litigation.
 Nothing in this paper should be attributed to those companies.